— Topics —

 Author: brgfx.
 Source: Freepik

-As a result, intestinal contents that include less easily digestible components remain in the gut for a longer period of time.
+As a result, intestinal contents that include less easily digestible matter remain in the gut for a longer period of time.
 This may not only reduce the sensation of hunger but also may be perceived by the body as a signal that food is sufficiently available.
 Consequently, even if overall energy balance becomes slightly negative, the body is less likely to perceive this state as energy deprivation.

 Step two